At a glance: Medicare health insurance in Oregon

 Oregon also allows Medicare beneficiaries under age 65 a six-month window (after enrolling in Medicare Part B) during which they have a guaranteed-issue right to a Medigap plan.
 Eligible enrollees can select a Medigap plan with no medical underwriting during a six-month window after they enroll in Medicare Part B, and the premium cannot exceed the premiums that are charged to enrollees who are 65.

 There are three approaches to premiums that Medigap insurers can use: Attained-age rating, issue-age rating, and community rating.
 Oregon does not mandate one or the other, so most insurers in the state use attained-age rating.
 That means premiums increase as the enrollee gets older.
-There are a few Medigap insurers that use issue-age rating (premiums are based on the age the person was when they enrolled) or community rating (premiums don’t vary with age).
+There are a few Medigap insurers that use issue-age rating (premiums are based on the age the person was when they enrolled) and one — UnitedHealthcare/AARP — that uses community rating once a person is 75 years old (ie, a person age 75 will pay the same price as a person who is 85).

-According to an AHIP analysis, 143,359 Medicare beneficiaries in Oregon had Medigap coverage as of 2016.
+According to an AHIP analysis, 158,188 beneficiaries of Medicare in Oregon had Medigap coverage as of 2018.

 Medicare Advantage plans allow beneficiaries to obtain their coverage via private plans instead of through Original — or traditional — Medicare (the federal government’s fee-for-service program).
 These plans are one option for consumers who desire additional benefits beyond what Original Medicare offers, but the plans are run by private insurers that have more limited provider networks than Original Medicare.
 And although Medicare Advantage plans do have caps on out-of-pocket costs (unlike Original Medicare on its own), the out-of-pocket exposure is generally more than a person would have if they purchased a Medigap plan and Part D plan to supplement Original Medicare.
 There are pros and cons with both options.

-381,492 of Oregon’s Medicare beneficiaries had Medicare Advantage plans as of December 2018.
-That’s nearly 46 percent of the state’s total Medicare population, as opposed to about 36 percent of Medicare beneficiaries nationwide selecting Medicare Advantage coverage.
+418,240 of Oregon’s Medicare beneficiaries had Medicare Advantage plans as of July 2020.
+That’s 47 percent of the state’s total Medicare population, as opposed to about 40 percent of Medicare beneficiaries nationwide who have opted for private Medicare coverage (not counting supplemental Medigap and Part D coverage that’s purchased in addition to Original Medicare).

-There are Medicare Advantage plans available in all 36 counties in Oregon in 2019.
-But the number of plans for sale varies from as few as five to as many as 37, depending on the county.
+There are Medicare Advantage plans available in all 36 counties in Oregon in 2020.
+But the number of plans for sale varies from as few as two to as many as 42, depending on the county.

 Original Medicare does not cover prescription drugs, so enrollees need supplemental coverage for drug costs.
 Many enrollees have supplemental coverage via an employer-sponsored plan or Medicaid, but Medicare Part D plans are available for those who need to obtain their own prescription coverage (prior to 2006, there were some Medigap plans that included prescription coverage; those are no longer for sale, but people who still have them are allowed to keep them).

 Medicare Part D was created under the Medicare Modernization Act of 2003.
-Part D coverage can be purchased on a stand-alone basis or integrated with a Medicare Advantage plan (nine out of ten Medicare Advantage plans include Part D prescription coverage in 2019).
+Medicare Part D coverage can be purchased on a stand-alone basis or integrated with a Medicare Advantage plan (nine out of ten Medicare Advantage plans include Part D prescription coverage in 2020).

-As of December 2018, there were 268,780 Oregon Medicare beneficiaries enrolled in stand-alone Part D prescription drug plans.
-Another 361,523 beneficiaries had Part D coverage integrated with their Medicare Advantage plans.
+As of mid-2020, there were 277,003 beneficiaries of Medicare in Oregon enrolled in stand-alone Medicare Part D plans.
+Another 395,937 beneficiaries had Medicare Part D coverage integrated with their Medicare Advantage plans.
 Nationwide, more people have Medicare Part D via stand-alone plans, but Medicare Advantage enrollment in Oregon is higher than average.

-In 2017, Medicare spent an average of $7,510 per Original Medicare beneficiary in Oregon (this analysis did not include costs for Medicare Advantage enrollees).
-The national average that year was $9,761 per enrollee, so costs are significantly lower in Oregon; Alaska and Hawaii are the only states where average per-beneficiary spending was lower (the cost analysis standardizes the data to eliminate geographic differences in payment rates).
+In 2018, Medicare spent an average of $7,816 per Original Medicare beneficiary in Oregon (this analysis did not include costs for Medicare Advantage enrollees).
+The national average that year was $10,096 per enrollee, so costs are significantly lower in Oregon; Alaska, Hawaii, and Vermont are the only states where average per-beneficiary spending was lower (the cost analysis standardizes the data to eliminate geographic differences in payment rates).

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.